Improved space-time tradeoffs for approximate full-text indexing with one edit error: Preliminaries and Outline of the Results

-At the core of our paper is a result for indexing all substrings of a text $T$ of $n$ characters bounded by some given length $b$.
-In particular, we show the following two theorems: \begin{theorem} For any text $T$ of length $n$ characters over an alphabet of fixed size, given a parameter $b$, we can build an index of size $O(n(b^\epsilon+\log^\epsilon n))$ bits (where $\epsilon$ is any constant such that $0<\epsilon<1$) so that for any given string $q$ of length $m<b$ we can report all of the $occ$ substrings of the text which are at edit distance $1$ from $q$ in time $O(m+occ)$.
-Alternatively we can build a data structure which occupies $O(n(\log b+\log\log n))$ bits of space and which answers to queries in time $O((m+occ)(\log b+\log\log n))$. \end{theorem} The second theorem is based on Cole et Al approach~\cite{CGL04} combined with some ideas used in the first theorem and with two recent results of~\cite{BBPV10} and~\cite{KN11} . \begin{theorem} For any text $T$ of length $n$ characters over an alphabet of size $\sigma$, given a parameter $b$, we can build an index of size $O(n\log n(b^\epsilon+\log\sigma))$ bits (where $\epsilon$ is any constant such that $0<\epsilon<1$) such that for any given string $q$ of length $m<b$ we can report all of the $occ$ substrings of the text which are at edit distance $1$ from $q$ in time $O(m+occ)$. \end{theorem}
+At the core of our paper is a result for indexing all substrings of the text of length bounded by a given parameter $b$.
+In particular, we prove the following two theorems: \begin{theorem} For any text $T$ of length $n$ characters over an alphabet of constant size, given a parameter $b$, we can build an index of size $O(n(b^\epsilon+\log^\epsilon n)/\epsilon)$ bits (where $\epsilon$ is any constant such that $0<\epsilon<1$) so that for any given string $q$ of length $m<b$ we can report all of the $occ$ substrings of the text that are at edit distance at most $1$ from $q$ in time $O((m+occ)/\epsilon)$.
+Alternatively we can build a data structure that occupies $O(n(\log b+\log\log n))$ bits of space and answers to queries in time $O((m+occ)(\log b+\log\log n))$. \end{theorem} Theorem ~\ref{constant_fix_theorem} is obtained by combining ideas from Belazzougui~\cite{B09} with a recent result of Belazzougui et al.~\cite{BBPV10} (weak prefix search) and with known results on compressed text indices.
+The following theorem is an extension of Theorem~\ref{constant_fix_theorem} to unbounded alphabets: \begin{theorem} For any text $T$ of length $n$ characters over an alphabet of size $\sigma\leq n$, given a parameter $b$, we can build an index of size $O(n\log n(b^\epsilon+\log^\epsilon n)/\epsilon)$ bits (where $\epsilon$ is any constant such that $0<\epsilon<1$) such that for any given string $q$ of length $m<b$ we can report all of the $occ$ substrings of the text that are at edit distance at most $1$ from $q$ in time $O((m+occ)/\epsilon)$. \end{theorem} Theorem ~\ref{arb_fix_theorem} is obtained by using one crucial idea that was used in Cole et al.'s result~\cite{CGL04} (heavy-light decomposition of the suffix tree) in combination with the weak prefix search result of Belazzougui et al.~\cite{BBPV10} and a recent result of Sadakane~\cite{Sa07} (1D-colored rangeed reporting).

+Theorem~\ref{arb_fix_theorem} can be used for any alphabet size while Theorem~\ref{constant_fix_theorem} holds only for a constant-sized alphabet.
+Both theorems can only be used for matching strings of bounded length but provide an improvement when used in combination with previous results that are efficient only for long strings.